Kara-Khanid Khanate: Qara Khitai invasion

 The Qara Khitai (Western Liao dynasty) host which invaded Central Asia was composed of remnants from the defunct Liao dynasty which was annihilated by the Jin dynasty in 1125.
 The Liao noble Yelü Dashi recruited warriors from various tribes and formed a horde that moved westward to rebuild the Liao dynasty.
 Yelü occupied Balasagun on the Chu River, then defeated the Western Karakhanids in Khujand in 1137.
-In 1141 Qara Khitai became the dominant force in the region after they dealt a devastating blow to the Seljuk Sultan Ahmad Sanjar and the Kara-Khanids at the Battle of Qatwan near Samarkand.
+In 1141, the Qara Khitai became the dominant force in the region after they dealt a devastating blow to the Seljuk Sultan Ahmad Sanjar and the Kara-Khanids at the Battle of Qatwan near Samarkand.
 Several military commanders of Karakhanid lineages such as the father of Osman of Khwarazm fled from Karakhanid lands in the wake of the Qara Khitai invasion.

-Detail of a Kara-Khanid ruler, probably Uthman ibn Ibrahim, sitting cross-legged on a throne in the complete reconstructed relief, Afrasiab, Samarkand, circa 1200 CE.
+Detail of a Kara-Khanid ruler, probably Uthman ibn Ibrahim, sitting cross-legged, and holding a double-headed arrow, a royal attribute.
+Afrasiab, Samarkand, circa 1200 CE.
 The portrait was possibly defaced in 1212 when the Khwarazmian Empire shah Muḥammad b.
 Tekish took over Samarkand.

 Despite losing to the Qara Khitai, the Karakhanid dynasty remained in power as their vassals.
 The Qara Khitai themselves stayed at Zhetysu near Balasagun, and allowed some of the Karakhanids to continue to rule as their tax collectors in Samarkand and Kashgar.
 Under the Qara Khitai the Karakhanids functioned as administrators for sedentary Muslim populations.
 While the Qara Khitai were Buddhists ruling over a largely Muslim population, they were considered fair-minded rulers whose reign was marked by religious tolerance.
 Islamic religious life continued uninterrupted and Islamic authority persevered under the Qara Khitai.
 Kashgar became a Nestorian metropolitan see and Christian gravestones in the Chu River Valley appeared beginning in this period.
 However, Kuchlug, a Naiman who usurped the throne of the Qara Khitai dynasty, instituted anti-Islamic policies on the local populations under his rule.